klaytn/klaytn-docs/docs/languages.md

 - Choose the file you want to contribute.

 - You can submit your translation for a string, vote for a translation, or leave a comment.
-When you submit a translation, please make sure your word choice conforms to the Klaytn Glossary.
+When you submit a translation, please make sure your word choice conforms to the Klaytn Terminologies.

 ![](languages/images/crowdin-editor.png)